-Syntax Description ip Configures the CDSM hostname or IP address. hostname Hostname of the CDSM. ip-address IP address of the CDSM. role Configures the CDSM role to either primary or standby (available only from the CDSM CLI). primary Configures the CDSM to be the primary CDSM. standby Configures the CDSM to be the standby CDSM. ui Configures the CDSM GUI port address (available only from the CDSM CLI). port Configures the CDSM GUI port. port-num Port number.
+Cuntou Decenintien • Syntax Description ip Configures the CDSM hostname or IP address. hostname Hostname of the CDSM. ip-address IP address of the CDSM. role Configures the CDSM role to either primary or standby (available only from the CDSM CLI). primary Configures the CDSM to be the primary CDSM. standby Configures the CDSM to be the standby CDSM. ui Configures the CDSM GUI port address (available only from the CDSM CLI). port Configures the CDSM GUI port. port-num Port number.
 The range is from 1 to 65535.
-Command Modes Usage Guidelines Global configuration You can use the cds as follows: on (config) mode. sm ui port command to change the CDSM GUI port from the standard number 8443 CDSM(config)# cdsm ui port 35535 Note The role and ui options are only available on CDSM devices.
-Changing the CDSM GUI port number automatically restarts the Centralized Management System (CMS) service if this has been enabled.
-The cdsm ip command associates the device with the CDSM so that the device can be approved as a part of the network. configured with the CDSM IP address, it presents a self-signed security certificate information, such as its IP address or hostname, disk space allocation, and so forth, to the CDSM.
+Command Modes Usage Guidelines Global configuratio You can use the cds as follows: n (config) mode.
+In ui port command to change the CDSM GUI port from the standard number 8443 CDSM(config)# cdsm ui port 35535 • Note - ions are only available on CDSM devices.
+Changing the CDSM GUI port number rts the Centralized Management System (CMS) service if this has been enabled.
+The cdsm ip command associates the device with the CDSM so that the device can be approved as a part of the network.
+After the device is configured with the CDSM IP address, it presents a self-signed security certificate and other essential information, such as its IP address or hostname, disk space allocation, and so forth, to the CDSM.